 When preparing this sauce for lamb a chef should think of the specific tastes of his guests.
 It’s a matter of looking for the exact mixture of ingredients that complement the lamb.
 Common lamb sauce selections include red wine, mint, redcurrant jus or cranberry sauce; although many chefs have used untraditional sauces like, pasata mixes or Thai style curry, effectively.
-For the sake of simplicity we’ve listed a few traditional sauces for lamb that might work for you.
+For the sake of simplicity we’ve listed a few traditional sauces to serve with lamb that might work for you.

 The Modern Version of the Traditional Mint Sauce For Lamb